matn7/Google-Platform-Notes/systemdesign/BBG.md

 * Sequence Number: Handles multiple IDs generated on the same machine within the same millisecond (up to 4096 IDs).
 * Clock Synchronization: Important consideration to ensure consistent timestamp generation across servers (NTP is a common solution).
 * High Availability: ID generator is a critical system and needs to be highly available.

+**6. Why can't traditional database auto-increment be used in distributed systems for unique ID generation?**
+* Single DB server not large enough.
+* Generating unique IDs across multiple DBs with minimal delay is challenging.

+**7. List the key requirements for the unique ID generator.**
+* Unique, numerical, 64-bit, ordered by date, generate > 10,000 IDs/second.

+**8. How does multi-master replication work for ID generation?**
+* Each DB server increments IDs by k (number of DB servers).

+**9. What are the drawbacks of multi-master replication?**
+* Hard to scale across data centers, IDs not time-ordered across servers, scaling issues when adding/removing servers.

+**10. What is a UUID?**
+* A 128-bit number with a very low probability of collision.

+**11. What are the advantages of using UUIDs?**
+* Simple to generate, no coordination needed, easy to scale.

+**12. What are the disadvantages of using UUIDs for this scenario?**
+* 128-bit (requirement is 64-bit).
+* Not time-ordered.
+* Non-numeric.

+**13. What is a ticket server?**
+* A centralized server with auto-increment feature.

+**14. What are the advantages of using a ticket server?**
+* Numeric IDs, easy to implement for small/medium scale.

+**15. What are the disadvantages of using a ticket server?**
+* Single point of failure, complex data synchronization with multiple ticket servers.

+**16. What is the core idea behind the Snowflake approach?**
+* Divide the ID into different sections.

+**17. What are the sections of the 64-bit ID in the Snowflake design?**
+* Sign bit, Timestamp, Datacenter ID, Machine ID, Sequence Number.

+**18. What is the purpose of the sign bit?**
+* Reserved for future use (always 0 in this design).

+**19. What is the timestamp section used for?**
+* Stores milliseconds since the epoch, ensures IDs are sortable by time.

+**20. What do Datacenter and Machine IDs represent?**
+* Datacenter ID identifies the datacenter, Machine ID identifies the machine within the datacenter.

+**21. What is the sequence number used for?**
+* Incremented for each ID generated in the same millisecond on the same server.

+**22. What is the maximum lifetime of the ID generator with a 41-bit timestamp?**
+* Approximately 69 years.

+**23. How many IDs can a machine generate per millisecond with a 12-bit sequence number?**
+* "4096".

+**24. What is the clock synchronization problem?**
+* Ensuring all ID generation servers have the same clock, especially in multi-core/multi-machine scenarios.

+**25. Why is high availability important for an ID generator?**
+* It's a mission-critical system; downtime affects many other services.

+**26. What is the purpose of the epoch time in the Snowflake design?**
+* It's the starting point for the timestamp.
+* Using a custom epoch close to the current date extends the usable lifetime of the ID generator before the timestamp overflows.

+**27. Why might you want to adjust the bit lengths of the different sections (timestamp, datacenter ID, machine ID, sequence number)?**
+* To optimize for different use cases.
+* For example, fewer sequence number bits and more timestamp bits for low-concurrency, long-term applications.

+**28. When are Datacenter and Machine IDs typically assigned, and why is it important to be careful when changing them?**
+* Assigned at startup.
+* Changing them can lead to ID conflicts if not done carefully.

+**29. What are some alternatives to Network Time Protocol (NTP) for clock synchronization?**
+* While NTP is the most popular, other options include Precision Time Protocol (PTP) and solutions based on atomic clocks for higher accuracy.
+* (Note: The chapter mentions NTP but doesn't go into alternatives, but it's a good point to consider).

+***

 ## 9 - Design A URL Shortener.